 40. FIND ATTRACTIONS CLOSE TO EACH OTHER

 If you are planning a day out then look for other attractions nearby to pack in what you can see while keeping travel costs down.
 Sometimes you might only want to spend half a day somewhere so can easily fit in a visit to a nearby small attraction.
 For example, we like combining a visit to a country house and museum with a visit to a farm where the children can meet some of the animals.
-The DayTripFinder website lets you search for attractions by postcode so it is easy to find places to add as a side visit on your day out.

 Have you got any tips on how you save money on family days out?
 Comment and let us know!

 *If you follow these tips you could save £2200.
 We’ve done an example for each tip which you can see here.
 (Downloads Excel Spreadsheet)

 Check For Warner Bros Studio Tour London - The Making of Harry Potter Vouchers & Discounts